Loading…

 Kraken Express shipped two fixes together:

 The backup system is the more durable change.
 Even if a future patch introduces a new save-related bug, players now have a recovery path that doesn't mean starting from scratch.
-For a 50–70 hour campaign, that's meaningful.
+For a game heading toward 50-70 hours at 1.0, that's meaningful: even the current 8-15 hour EA build is long enough that losing a save hurts.

 For players coming in now, here's what early access includes: